ilyasotkov/rails-react-boilerplate/README.md

 image: ilyasotkov/hello-react-rails:latest
 ```

-The Dockerfile can be used in production and in development.
-The Dockerfile can be optimized for smaller size, but I chose to use 1 Dockerfile for simplicity here.
+The Dockerfile can be both used in production and in development.

+The image is 214 MB compressed.
+The Dockerfile can be optimized for smaller size in production, but I chose to use 1 Dockerfile for simplicity here.

 I'm actively developing solutions for automated deployment using Docker Swarm and Kubernetes.